NYUAppSec/appsec_hw4/HW4_Instructions.md

 Studio toolbar.
 The first time you launch the emulator it may take a while to start up, but it should eventually appear and then start the app.

-While the app is running, you may want to click on the "Run" tab on the bottom of the IDE to see debug messages printed out by the app from `Log.d()`.
+While the app is running, you may want to click on the "Run" and "Logcat" tabs on the bottom of the IDE to see debug messages printed out by the app from `Log.d()`.

 ## Part 2: It's all about intent

 As you may remember from class, Android uses Intents to move in between parts of an application, or to communicate between applications (thus providing functionality the app doesn't naively support, like Web browsing).

-### Part 2.1: What's the difference?

 Intents, when not handled correctly, can cause problems.
 Take a look at the code on lines 69 to 73 of SecondFragment.kt and lines 68 to 70 of ThirdFragment.kt.